-Legal advice regarding MCA or DoLS can only be requested by the LPT Safeguarding Team with agreement from the Lead Practitioner for Safeguarding Adults and MCA.
+- 30.2 Legal advice regarding MCA or DoLS can only be requested by the LPT Safeguarding Team with agreement from the Head of Safeguarding or Lead Practitioner for Safeguarding Adults and MCA.

-For LPT staff reading this policy the following LPT Trust policies should also be considered:
+- 30.3 For LPT staff reading this policy the following LPT Trust policies should also be considered:

 - Consent to Treatment Policy

 - Deprivation of Liberty Safeguards

 - Incident Reporting Policies

 - Risk management Strategy and Policies

 - Clinical Care Policies

-- Safeguarding Children and Adults
+- Safeguarding and Public Protection Policy

 - Mental Health Act Policies

-- The above list is not intended to be exhaustive.
+The above list is not intended to be exhaustive.